 If, for any reason, you have not taken your medicine exactly as directed or as described in this leaflet, tell your pharmacist or doctor.
 Otherwise he/she may think that it was not effective and change your treatment unnecessarily.

 If you feel the medicine is not helping, tell your pharmacist or doctor.

 If you are going to have surgery, make sure the surgeon and the anaesthetist know that you are taking IMFLAC.
-NSAID medicines can slow down blood clotting.
+NSAID medicines can slow down blood clotting and affect kidney function.

 Tell any doctor, dentist or pharmacist that treats you that you are on IMFLAC.